Why is everyone called Carrie so spectacular?

 Her role as Wednesday Addams in The Addams Family

-Carrie most recent role is as Wednesday Addams in the UK run of The Addams Family.
+Carrie’s most recent role is as Wednesday Addams in the UK run of the Addams Family musical.
 She announced back in November 2016 that she would be taking up the role, which saw her touring the UK in Wednesday’s signature black pigtails and frosty demeanour.
 From her various Watch Me, Wednesday videos, we’d say that Carrie has enjoyed playing the character (especially considering she’s currently in Singapore with the musical), and we’ve loved seeing her continue to diversify the characters she plays.

 So there you have it…